Creeper32767/python_exercises/goods_seller/README.md

 ## ISSUES

-Please give us your ideas through 'issues' part in GitHub.
+Please give us your ideas through the 'issues' part on GitHub.